 In the early 1990s, Icon Publications Limited was paid thousands to make page films from the manuals for Aldus PageMaker because the software team had written them using Microsoft Word (you could not make this up) and their printers, the former Aldus distributors McQueens, could not turn Word files into colour separations.
 We could.
 The new PDF/CTP/broadband technology less than fifteen years later meant that anyone with a word processor of decent pedigree, or a low-grade layout program like Microsoft Publisher, could send a document to a publisher or printer and if would probably be fine.

-A bad purchasing decision landed us with a Canon CLC 800 colour copier and rip around that time.
+A bad purchasing decision landed us with a Canon CLC 800 colour copier and RIP around that time.
 We had regular colour laser printing business and used to run off sets of proofs for the ad agency over the road, and do runs of promotional posters for events.
 Then, almost overnight, everyone had a high quality inkjet colour printer of their own.
 The colour laser printers stopped working well; the CLC 800 needed a £700 service and was earning zero.
-Now we await a collection and disposal service which will cost us £500 just to get them out of the old offices.
+In the end I broke it up with my grandson Ed’s help and we took it kilo by kilo (all 250kg of it!) to the recycling centre, rather than pay £500 to have it uplifted and scrapped commercially.

 When I wrote ‘almost retiring’ it is as much about all the equipment, supplies and processes we use as about our working lives.
-We don’t earn much, because circulations and advertising revenues today are a quarter of what they were and falling, but we also don’t spend much.
-Apart from printing and mailing, our largest bills now are keeping up with the latest gear, heat and light, rates, and running one modest car.
-If we took the decision to stop printing and become an electronic app and web only publisher we would stop using consumables and services entirely.
+I don’t earn much, because circulations and advertising revenues today are a quarter of what they were and falling, but I also don’t spend much.
+Apart from printing and mailing, my largest bills now are keeping up with the latest gear, heat and light, rates, and running one modest car.
+If I took the decision to stop printing and become an electronic app and web only publisher I would stop using consumables and services entirely.
 If everyone did that, and no-one bought a physical magazine or book, or a framed wall print, or a wedding album, would photography still have any kind of UK industry behind it?

 Sometimes I think my decision in 1984 to invest in Apple Mac systems was a big factor in making my own skills, very highly paid and valued at the time, worth so little now.
 Shirley learned to use the systems to design and edit a whole range of books for other publishers, a new career phase she loved even when it meant reworking a translated German A to Z of Video into English (think about it!).
 But there’s no work of that kind now for experienced editors, and if there was, it would be paid so little that insufficient time and attention could be paid to the job.
 We are always trying to do a month’s work in a week these days, and it shows.